 History

+Mother Goose Wildlife Garden is part of Mother Goose Nurseries, which was established in 1989 by Krish and Curtis Brown for the purpose of providing high-quality childcare for local communities in Southwark and neighbouring boroughs.
 We have always been committed to providing the children in our care with a rich and varied curriculum, including exciting learning experiences outdoors.
-Therefore, it has been a natural progression for us to lease a neighbouring piece of neglected land, to create an idyllic outdoor learning environment.
-Our vision is to create a space for the children in our care and the whole community, from pre-schoolers to our more senior citizens.
+Therefore, it was a natural progression for us to obtain a neighbouring piece of neglected land, to create an idyllic outdoor learning environment.
+Our vision was to create a welcoming space for the children in our care and for the wider community, from pre-schoolers, teenagers and to our more senior citizens.
+The wildlife garden is run separately to the adjoining nursery and is open for community events during the weekend, for the purpose of providing social, learning and well-being events for the local community.

 Our Aims